 Alternatively, you can directly find the complete command of step 8 and 9 listed on the Github page after you have created the repository.

 You can now see all the changes to your local repository published on the GitHub repository!

 I hope the tutorial was useful to learn basic Git commands and in publishing your first local project on GitHub.

 Watch the video below if you are not familiar with basic Git commands.

 You can learn more about Git going through this free ebook from official Git website.

 If your WordPress host supports git, check to see if it helps in your development process.
-One of the web hosts, Pantheon, for example, makes it easy to visualise and understand version control by integrating the process within its dashboard.
+One of the hosting providers, Pantheon, for example, makes it easy to visualise and understand version control by integrating the git process within its dashboard.
 Check out their guide here.

 Also, check out this interactive tryGit exercise from CodeSchool that walks you through the basics steps of learning Git and pushing to remote repositories like GitHub within 15 minutes.
 You can also use the exercise to refresh your learning of Git.